cosmos/cosmos/WHITEPAPER.md

 Tendermint is a partially synchronous BFT consensus protocol derived from the DLS consensus algorithm [\[20\]][20].
 Tendermint is notable for its simplicity, performance, and [fork-accountability](#fork-accountability).
-The protocol requires a fixed, known set of validators, where each validator is identified by its public key.
+The protocol requires a fixed known set of validators, where each validator is identified by their public key.
 Validators attempt to come to consensus on one block at a time, where a block is a list of transactions.
-Consensus on a block proceeds in rounds.
+Voting for consensus on a block proceeds in rounds.
 Each round has a round-leader, or proposer, who proposes a block.
-The validators then vote, in stages, on whether or not to accept the proposed block or move on to the next round.
+The validators then vote, in stages, on whether to accept the proposed block or move on to the next round.
 The proposer for a round is chosen deterministically from the ordered list of validators, in proportion to their voting power.